 Dragon well tea is so good that the harvest is usually reserved for China’s wealthy elite, but you can sample it too if you head straight to the source at Longjing Village.
-The Imperial Tea Garden there is a beautifully tranquil compound flanked by a giant teapot with narrow stone paths twisting alongside creeks where smiling, straw-hatted harvesters pick each leaf by hand.
+The Imperial Tea Garden there is a beautifully tranquil compound flanked by a giant teapot.
+Narrow stone paths twist alongside creeks where smiling, straw-hatted harvesters pick each leaf by hand.

 A stay at a rural guesthouse in one of the remote villages along the Great Wall is a priceless lesson in understanding traditional Chinese culture.
 Don’t expect luxury: they’re basic, but clean.
 Do expect to learn about proper Chinese cooking, help tend to the rice fields and watch the skill with which locals wash their clothes against the rocks.

 Housed in a former munitions factory, 798 is Beijing’s contemporary art district.
-The building was constructed by East Germans is the 50s before being taken over by artists in the 90s and is now a pretty subversive space where artists explore climate change and other political issues, which the rest of China prefer not to shout about.
+The building was constructed by East Germans is the 50s before being taken over by artists in the 90s.
+It's now a pretty subversive space where artists explore climate change and other political issues, which the rest of China prefers not to shout about.